 2 – Take maximum advantage of your application’s space.

-Think about what will be seen in each portion of the screen.
+Think about what will be seen on each portion of the screen.
 You want your application’s elements to be prioritized while not wasting precious space with excessive embellishment.
 A lean and clean design focused on the content is always a good idea for mobile applications.
 It’s all about the balance.
-Which brings us to our next tip.
+This brings us to our next tip.

 3 – Check clickable element’s disposition.